 If you approach a dune too fast or at an incorrect angle or your departure is too aggressive, the first items to take the hit are usually your front and rear bumpers.
 We call them Tupperware.
 These are the low-hanging plastic bits that can easily get ripped off or dragged off in deep sand dunes.
 Be aware of your 4-wheel drives’ ground clearance limitations and break-over angle dimensions to prevent serious body panel and bumper damage.

-Driving at high revs for extended periods of time is not good for any turbo diesel 4-wheel drive.
+Driving at high revs for extended periods is not good for any turbo diesel 4-wheel drive.
 This is usually what happens in thick sand and high dunes.
 You become so fixated on not getting stuck or about overcoming a certain dune that in the process you fail to realize how much throttle you’ve applied or for how long the vehicle has been over-revved.

 Turbo & EGT (Exhaust Gas Temperatures)

-This is not really a problem for petrol (gas) engines since they prefer high revs to perform.
-This is more applicable to turbo-diesel engines where your usable rev-range is usually limited to 2000-2500 rpm.
-This is not always ideal for dune driving since you want a longer, higher revving vehicle with decent high-end power.
+This is not a problem for petrol (gas) engines since they prefer high revs to perform.
+This is more applicable to turbo-diesel engines where your usable rev range is usually limited to 2000-2500 rpm.
+This is not always ideal for dune driving since you want a longer, higher-revving vehicle with decent high-end power.
 Diesel engines usually make all their torque low down in the rev range and the max power is in most cases before 4000RPM.

-Always remember, after a heavy session in deep sand and dunes you want to allow your turbo-charged diesel engine to idle for a minute or two to allow the burning hot turbo to cool down before you turn off the engine.
+Always remember, after a heavy session in deep sand and dunes, you want to allow your turbo-charged diesel engine to idle for a minute or two to allow the burning hot turbo to cool down before you turn off the engine.
 This is good practice to prolong the lifespan of your turbo.

 Gearing is different for most 4-wheel drives so it’s hard for me to specify which gear to use on sand, however, the rule of thumb is usually between 2nd and third gear low-range.
 I feel that 2nd 4-lo is the perfect gear to pull off in and maintain steady momentum with 3rd.
 On long flat firm, the beach stretches where sand is compact you could get away with 4th and 5th gear low-range.

-Can AWD Drive on the beach
+4-Wheel Drive on Sand – Can AWD Drive on the Beach

 The only problem I foresee with an AWD on the beach is the traction control systems constantly being activated.
 If this can be completely disabled then the vehicle should perform well.
 However, most AWD’s traction control and other electronic governing systems cannot be completely shut off by the driver.
 This means each time the AWD system senses a loss of traction, it will attempt to correct it by braking the other wheels with good traction intermittently.
 This would seriously hamper forward progress in the sand.